R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 3. Clients

 **Enclaves** are protected regions of memory in which you can write the confidential part of an application.
-An enclaves runs inside its own JVM.
 Although enclaves reside in a host program, a host or its owner cannot view or modify the code running in an enclave.
+An enclave runs inside its own JVM, separate from the host's JVM.

 **Hosts** are programs that load enclaves.
 They are untrusted and assumed to be malicious at all times.
 Hosts use a standard JVM like HotSpot.
 The host and the enclave run inside the same operating system process.
 Clients communicate